This edition of the Nexus Newsletter is brought to you by Montgomery Technologies and enVerid Systems.

 Enter the mighty submeter.
 Local energy codes have been requiring more and more submeters in new and retrofitted buildings.
 NYC's Local Law 88, for example, has required tenant submeters since at least 2015.

 But just like I saw at the building in Manhattan, this combination of new tech + regulation isn't enough, is it?
-Pick a building from anywhere in the world, and you're still likely to find no submeters where they're needed, submeters with erroneous or missing data, submeters where no one knows what they're metering, and submeters that are siloed so you can't access the data.
+Pick a building from anywhere in the world, and you're still likely to find these common metering obstacles:

 Sustainability teams around the world respond by (1) guessing, or (2) hiring huge teams of analysts to make sense of all the noise (or lack thereof).
 They're spending time on data and reporting, not action.
 Then, reams of third-party auditors check their work and verify their assumptions.
 We're manipulating zeros and ones in Excel, not decarbonizing.